LS-Manila/IntellectualPropertyIssues/README.md

 his regularly-assigned duties, unless there is an agreement, express or implied, to the contrary. (n)

 ## Can I patent an iPhone app or other mobile app?
+(US ONLY, NOT APPLICABLE TO THE PHILIPPINES!)
 http://www.richardspatentlaw.com/faq/have-an-idea/can-i-patent-an-iphone-app/

 Mobile apps, such as those sold in Apple's App Store for the iPhone and iPad and the Android Market for Android phones, are an increasingly profitable market.
 With their rise in commercial success, mobile apps have increasingly been a hot topic for patent clients.
 Mobile apps are no different from other software when it comes to patent eligibility and patentability, which means yes, apps are patentable.
 However, there are nuances to explore when looking at whether it makes financial sense to pursue  a patent in a market in which a quick shelf life is the norm.